MaxGSEO/WebKnoGraph/README.md

 ---

-**Note:** At this stage, a better separation of frontend, backend, data, and test logic has been implemented.
+**Note:** At this stage, a better separation of frontend, backend, and data logic has been implemented.
 This `README.md` reflects that modular structure.

+**TO DO:** testing logic.

 ---